 This story was submitted to Love What Matters by Zoe Raymon of Brisbane, Queensland, Australia.
-You can follow her journey on her personal Instagram, her art Instagram, her TikTok, and her website.
+You can follow her journey on her personal Instagram, her art Instagram, and on TikTok, .
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: